Table of Contents

-With third year medical students starting to think about the upcoming residency match season, it’s a good time to review, Residency Match Success: Lessons Learned, what residency applicants can do to improve their chances of matching.
+With third year medical students starting to think about the upcoming residency match season, it’s a good time to review Residency Match Success: Lessons Learned, what residency applicants can do to improve their chances of matching.
 As third year students start to think about planning the fourth year of medical school, I want to focus on factors that are still (for the most part) within the residency applicant’s control.
 This article should also be useful for anyone who may be entering the match in the future.

 These “audition electives” can really help your chances of matching at a program especially for more competitive specialties.
 Some applicants with whom I speak are often fearful of doing away electives because they believe a less than perfect performance may actually hurt their chances of matching at the program where they rotate.
 Indeed, this is often not the case.
 As the associate director of a program, I often found that applicants who demonstrated a solid (or even mediocre) performance when rotating with us were ranked higher than other applicants with slightly better stats.
 Most program directors would rather take a student whom they know will be a solid, “no-problem” resident than take a risk on someone with whom they have not worked.

 It is essential that you ask for letters from faculty within the specialty to which you are applying.
 MedEdits recommends getting at least two letters from faculty within that specialty.
 In general, the best letters are written by people with whom you worked and, ideally, they should be clerkship directors, program or associate program directors, chairs or other academic faculty.
 When I reviewed applications for an emergency medicine residency program, while I read all of the letters carefully, I paid special attention to those letters from emergency medicine faculty.